celina-lopez/clank/README.md

 ## TODO - LOVE_LETTER

 - [ ] reveal cards actions
-- [ ] when everyone is out of the round
-- [ ] begin next round logic
 - [ ] still has to choose princesses on cards even if baron shows up dont automate it

 ## TODO - AEONS END